AdobeDocs/campaign-standard.en/help/audiences/using/aep-managing-audiences.md

 To edit an audience, open it and modify the rules as needed within the Unified Segment Builder interface (see [Using the Unified Segment Builder](../../audiences/using/aep-using-segment-builder.md)).

-Once the changes have been completed, click the **[!UICONTROL Save Segment]** button to update your audience.
+Once the changes have been completed, click the **[!UICONTROL Save segment]** button to update your audience.

 ![](assets/aep_audiences_editing.png)